I like the night, there’s something beautifully mysterious about it to me; it’s blackness, stillness, coldness, and quietness.

-In nature, away from the city, the moon and stars light the sky so gently.
+In nature, away from the city, the moon and stars light gently light up the night sky.
 Singing the songs of lovers and dreams.

 It’s so difficult for me to capture how I see and feel the night.
-There is so much wonder in those hours when most are sleeping.
-Occasionally I like to get out and take photos of all that stillness, the electric light spots on roads leading to places unknown.
+There is so much mystery during those hours when most people are sleeping.
+Occasionally I like to go out and take photos of all that stillness.
+To capture the electric light spots on roads leading to places unknown.

-This photograph was taken in Dallas off of a small bridge on Royal Lane.
-After dinner I drove back out into the freezing wind and snow just to capture that scene that touched me somehow on my drive home from work earlier that evening.
-I parked my car away from the bridge and went walking up the icy narrow sidewalk that ran on the edge of the bridge.
-I took my Nikon camera out of my backpack, set up my tripod and observed.
-I couldn’t stop shivering as I was looking through my viewfinder, I had to get this one, I missed so many opportunities in Guadalajara; I will not miss anymore.
+This evening, shortly after dinner, I drove back out into the freezing wind and snow to capture this scene that inspired me when I saw it on my drive home from work earlier today.
+I saw it here in Dallas, from the Royal Lane bridge overlooking Manderville Lane.
+When I arrived, I parked my car away from the bridge and went walking up the icy narrow sidewalk that ran on the edge of the bridge.
+I took my Nikon camera out of my backpack, set up my tripod, and observed.
+It was so cold and windy I couldn’t stop shivering as I was looking through my viewfinder.
+But I told myself I had to get this photo.
+I missed so many opportunities in Guadalajara; I will not miss let myself miss more.

-After my fingers became numb I went back to my car.
-At home I was pretty pleased with how the photos came out.
-It seemed to posses a touch of those qualities of the night I enjoy, like the darkness and stillness.
-The snow covered street added a nice peaceful touch.
+After only 10 minutes or so, my fingers went numb.
+It was time to leave and I went back to my car.
+When I got back home I sat down and reviewed the photos.
+There was some slight blur in the photos due to the bridge subtly moving from the wind.
+I would have used a bit faster shutter.
+But I was still pleased with how the photos came out.
+They seemed to possess a touch of some of the qualities of the night I appreciate.
+Like the darkness and stillness.
+The snow-covered street help add a nice peaceful touch.